A Grand Day Out

-A Grand Day Out is a 1989 British stop-motion animated short film and the first installment in the Wallace & Gromit series.
-It was directed, animated and co-written by Nick Park at the National Film and Television School in Beaconsfield and Aardman Animations in Bristol.
-The film centres on good-natured yet eccentric inventor Wallace (voiced by Peter Sallis) and his intelligent but mute pet dog, Gromit, who decide to build a rocket ship and make a trip to the moon in search of cheese.
+A Grand Day Out is a 1989 British stop-motion animated short film directed, animated and co-written by Nick Park.
+Produced at the National Film and Television School in Beaconsfield and Aardman Animations in Bristol, it is the first installment in the Wallace & Gromit series.
+The film centres on eccentric yet good-natured inventor Wallace (voiced by Peter Sallis) and his mute but intelligent pet dog, Gromit, who decide to build a home-made rocket ship and make a trip to the moon in search of cheese.

-Nick Park started creating A Grand Day Out in 1982 as a graduation project for the National Film & Television School.
+Park started creating A Grand Day Out in 1982 as a graduation project for the National Film & Television School.
 In 1985, Aardman took him on before he finished the piece, allowing him to work on it part-time while still being funded by the school.
-William Harbutt's company provided Park with Plasticine for the short.
-Nick Park wrote to Peter Sallis asking him to voice Wallace; Although Park originally envisioned a Lancashire accent for Wallace, Sallis could only manage to do a Yorkshire accent.
-Nick Park initially sought for Gromit to have a voice, but ultimately he decided to keep the character mute.
+Park wrote to Sallis asking him to voice Wallace.
+He initially sought for Gromit to have a voice, but ultimately decided to keep the character mute.
 Julian Nott scored the film.

 A Grand Day Out debuted on 4 November 1989, at an animation festival at the Arnolfini Gallery, Bristol.
-It was first broadcast on Christmas Eve 1990 on Channel 4.
-The film received critical acclaim and was followed by 1993's The Wrong Trousers, 1995's A Close Shave, 2005's The Curse of the Were-Rabbit, 2008's A Matter of Loaf and Death, and 2024's Vengeance Most Fowl.
-It was a Best Animated Short Film nominee for the 63rd Academy Awards.
+It was first broadcast on Christmas Eve 1990 on Channel 4.The film received critical acclaim and was a Best Animated Short Film nominee for the 63rd Academy Awards.
+Its success spawned a franchise and was followed by 1993's The Wrong Trousers, 1995's A Close Shave, 2005's The Curse of the Were-Rabbit, 2008's A Matter of Loaf and Death, and 2024's Vengeance Most Fowl.